 Research will continue to try to determine exactly how much sun exposure increases risks of skin cancer and who may be at higher risk.
 At the same time, the growing interest in vitamin D will also prompt manufacturers to improve the efficacy of supplements.
 There are many factors that play into our risk of developing disease, including our environment, lifestyle habits, and genetics.
 You should act based on your own health and family history.

 There have been no official changes to sun recommendations from organizations like the Skin Cancer Society or the American Cancer Society, but more debate will be ahead.
 Some organizations remain steadfast in a “don’t seek the sun” policy, but others are beginning to believe that a “no sun exposure” policy may not be the best option.

 It may be best to find a balanced approach to the sun:

 Talk to your doctor about your personal risk factors for skin cancer.
 People that have a personal or family history of skin cancer will need more sun protection than others.
-Your doctor may also make recommendations to help you try to increase your vitamin D levels through diet or supplement options.
+Your doctor may also advise you to try to increase your vitamin D levels through diet or supplement options.

 American Cancer Society